thandipearl/AI/README.md

 **What can data tell us about how big tech companies are investing in AI… and what they’re getting back from it?**

-That question led me to this project.

 In this analysis, I worked with data from three major companies:
 - Google
 - OpenAI
 - Meta

 Each of them is racing to lead in artificial intelligence.
-But instead of guessing who is ahead, I used data to explore their story.

 ---

-## What I Explored

-I treated this dataset like a story waiting to be told.
-Here’s how I broke it down:

-### 1. Who is spending the most on innovation?
+## 1. Who is spending the most on innovation?

 I looked at how much each company is investing in research and development.